Decide What's Important and What Is Less So

 • Storage & Use: What security controls apply to each classification level at rest and in transit (e.g., encryption standards, access control rules)?
 What about legislative initiatives?

-• Archiving & Retention: How long must the data be kept to meet business needs and or legal requirements?
+• Archiving & Retention: How long must the data be kept to meet business needs and legal requirements?
 What about external storage?

 • Destruction: What are the approved methods for securely destroying the data (e.g., cryptographic erasure, physical shredding) once it's no longer required?